How to Prevent Credit Card Fraud at Your Restaurant

 This token is generated at random and can’t be decoded back to its original number.
 Regardless of whether the card was swiped or dipped, the card information is still protected from cybercriminal activity.

-Tokenization is one way merchant service providers can keep card data secure throughout the transaction process, because the data is protected even when the point of sale is at rest.
+Tokenization is one way restaurant merchant services providers can keep card data secure throughout the transaction process, because the data is protected even when the point of sale is at rest.

 Point-to-point encryption (P2PE) is the standard set by the PCI Security Standards Council as another way credit card processing companies can protect user information.
-When the card is swiped through the card reading device via your POS, the card reader instantly encrypts the card data.
-The encryption becomes a code that is then securely sent to the payment processing company for decryption.
+When cards are swiped through the card reading device via your POS, the card readers instantly encrypt the card data.
+The encryptions become codes that are then securely sent to the payment processing companies for decryption.